als-computing/scicat-backend-next-als/README.md

 Avoid merging "ALS-Customizations" into master.

-### Differences between "ALS Customizations" and the official repo:
+### Differences between "ALS Customizations" and the official repo as of Apr 2025:

 * Customizations to the OIDC authentication strategy to fetch additional user info from the ALS User Service.